-This salad will last for up to 4 days in the fridge.
+This orzo salad will last for up to four days in the fridge.
 Store in an airtight container.
 Please see my notes above regarding the cucumber.

 This salad is perfect on its own as a light meal when it’s scorching hot outside, but it’s also delicious as a side dish with roast chicken, salmon or any grilled meat or vegetables.
 It’s perfect for packed lunches too!